 Life happens.
 Sometimes a speaker gets sick, a plane is delayed, or an act of God happens.
 When you make a contract on your own, you’re out of luck.
 But a speakers bureau provides a security net.
 If a speaker can’t make it, the bureau has a network of great speakers who can fill in at a moment’s notice.

-Best of all, it’s free.
-There’s no extra cost to work with a speakers bureau.
+Best of all, using a speakers bureau is free.
+There’s no extra cost to work with a bureau.
 Speakers bureaus earn their commissions from the keynote speakers.
 All you pay is the keynote speaker fee and in return get all the speaker bureau expertise, insight, guidance, and security you would’ve missed doing it on your own.

 So next time you need a keynote speaker for your event, don’t feel overwhelmed.
 Contact one of the many professional speakers bureaus out there to help make your next event great.